 As mentioned earlier, cannabis metabolites aren’t thought to even show up in the hair until five to seven days after it was consumed.
-Once these metabolites show up in the hair, they are more or less stuck there in a type of chronological record of what you have experienced.
+Once these metabolites show up in the hair, they are more or less stuck there and form a chronological record of what you have experienced.

 Detox drinks work better for urine and saliva tests.
 Both urine and saliva tests can be diluted to disguise the concentration of THC metabolites floating around in bodily fluids.

 However, as long as these drinks are natural, safe, and healthy, there’s no harm in drinking one in the days prior to a hair test to continue to dilute the metabolites in your sweat, sebum, and system as a whole.
 Some natural detoxifiers that are safe to consume include:

 Although, keep in mind that no research or sound scientific evidence suggests that this is actually beneficial.